 Pernik

-Age dependency continues to deteriorate and is among the highest in the country.
+Pernik’s net migration is increasing and has a positive value, though this cannot compensate for the considerable population decrease.
 Students’ results in the district are traditionally lower than the national average.
 Pernik has the lowest number of beds in the local general hospitals.
-The relative number of registered crimes in Pernik district is close to the national average, while the detection rate is slightly higher.
-The volume of generated household waste is the highest in the country.
-Pernik is the district with the least active cultural life in the country, which is probably related to its proximity to the capital.
+The relative number of crimes and the detection rate are close to the national average.
+The amount of generated household waste is the highest in the country, though practically all of this waste is handed over for treatment and recycling.
+Cultural life and tourism in the district are characterized by their low intensity, which is probably related to Pernik’s proximity to the capital.

 Download reports from preivious years: